chri3i/Tinvaak2/README.md

   - ComplexFireLights
   - ComplexParticleLights
   - Reflection
-  - ComplexParticlLights Settings > Disable "Big Range" (This is circumstantial and location dependent, but it can save a lot of FPS in the long run.)
+  - ComplexParticleLights Settings > Disable "Big Range" (This is circumstantial and location dependent, but it can save a lot of FPS in the long run.)

 ##### If you cannot handle the ENB: Disable `useEffect` in enbseries.ini